Caminhos de Evacuação: Um Elemento Essencial nos Sistemas de SCIE

 What are Evacuation Routes?

-5 Key Elements of Safe Escape Routes
+5 Key Elements for Safe Evacuation Routes

 1. Correct Dimensions for Evacuation